 And even if every one of our fears were to come true, we would probably notice they weren’t as bad as we thought.
 We would still be okay (and even if we didn’t like facing them), we would come out of them stronger.

 We could see the positive in any situation and find new ways to make the best of what comes our way.
-We would be freer than before, and could choose to live a life that makes us happy.
+And finally, we would be freer than before, and could choose to live a life that makes us happy.
 The common tactic of dividing people into two fear-ridden groups (also known as ‘ruling with fear’ and ‘divide and conquer’) would lose power over us.